alexcla99/brain_mri_deepcr_classification/README.md

 python3 train.py <augment:bool> <debug:bool>
 # Example: python3 train.py True False
 ```
-The data to be used is selected from the "preprocessed_dataset" folder and the results are saved in the "results" folder.
+Data to be used are selected from the "preprocessed_dataset" folder and results are saved in the "results" folder.

 Test the model:
 ```Shell
 python3 test.py <augmented:bool> <debug:bool>
 # Example: python3 test.py False True
 ```
-The data to be used is selected from the "preprocessed_dataset" folder and the results are saved in the "results" folder.
+Data to be used are selected from the "preprocessed_dataset" folder and results are saved in the "results" folder.

 ### Many thanks to: